Appellate Attorneys for Complex Litigation

 Appellate law isn’t always just on behalf of plaintiffs and defendants.
 Appeals courts and the highest courts need lawyers too.
 Appeals judges have clerks and other professionals that perform research and make recommendations to the judges.
 They streamline the process and help with administration of the courts.
 Working for a higher court typically involves reading submitted legal documents, creating summaries, performing research and making recommendations for judges.

-The attorneys at Simon Law Group have a long history of successfully appealing a wide variety of cases involving complex civil, criminal, and family matters.
+The attorneys at Simon Law Group, LLC have a long history of successfully appealing a wide variety of cases involving complex civil, criminal, and family matters.
 Given the nature and gravity of appellate work, it's imperative that you consult an appeals attorney who focuses extensively on appeals specifically.
 As we've discussed above, a trial attorney or an ordinary corporate lawyer possesses a completely different skillset than an appellate attorney.
 Appeals lawyers undergo extensive training through writing, re-writing, editing, reviewing, and submitting hundreds of appeals throughout their careers.
 Conversely, a traditional attorney might otherwise only ever file a handful of appeals -- if ever at all.

 If you're pursuing an appeal or are defending yourself against one filed by your adversary, you likely understand the seriousness of an adverse decision against you by the higher court.
 A well-regarded Appellate lawyer knows not only the minute details of the case, but also of the statutory and common law, prior precedent, ripple effects of a specific decision by the court, and the extraordinarily complex procedural issues behind the case at hand.
 In short, you should not leave an appeal up to a traditional trial attorney, but should instead consult a trained and experienced appellate lawyer for any appeal of significant importance.